Google Business Services Change Often

 Am I the Only One Confused Here?

-As an SEO expert, clients hire my firm to manage their Google Plus for business platforms.
-Gaining familiarity with online-business services can require time.
+As a Charlottesville SEO expert, clients hire my firm to manage their Google Plus for business platforms.
+Gaining familiarity with online business services can require time.
 But how much time is reasonable?
 Is Google Plus for business more challenging than necessary?
-Or, am I the only one who believes the user interface for this business platform could be more intuitive?
+Or am I the only one who believes the user interface for this business platform could be more intuitive?